Yunaka1269/Amazon_Vine_Analysis/README.md

 	- non-vine: 49.92%

 ### Summary
 Based on selected dataset, I conclude that there is no bias toward favorable reviews from Vine members.
 The percentage of 5 stars review of non-Vine member is approximately 7% higher than Vine member.
 The additional analysis that we could do is to use other datasets and see if the result will be the same.
-Also, we can perform statistical analysis (ie: mean, median, mode, and Std).
+Also, we can perform statistical analysis to compute figures such as mean, median, mode, and Std.